ROCm/rocWMMA/docs/programmers-guide.rst

 General Design Concepts
 --------------------------------

 rocWMMA is developed with the ``C++17`` language standard.
-The library takes advantage several meta-programming techniques that help to statically optimize code at compile time and generate more efficient GPU kernels.
+The library takes advantage of several meta-programming techniques that help to statically optimize code at compile time and generate more efficient GPU kernels.
 All of the code is contained within the ``rocwmma`` namespace.
 Due to the templated nature of the code, the rocWMMA API is a header-only library.
 The developer has the advantage of full visibility of the implementation, as well as the ability to integrate rocWMMA API calls directly within their own kernels.
 An important feature is that the integrated code has higher visibility